 Localization

-When the title of the TileData reaches its max width, either intentionally or through localization, the title will wrap as needed to display the full text.
-Keep this in mind when selecting wording for your TileData menu items.
-Note that localization can lengthen text by 20 to 30 percent.
+When the title of TileData reaches its max width, either intentionally or through localization, the title will wrap as needed to display the full text.
+Keep this in mind when selecting wording for TileData menu items.

 Variants